kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md

 <div>

-Editorial Note: For Federal Register citations affecting §1.1, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*
+Editorial Note: For Federal Register citations affecting [[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]], see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*

 </div>